felixgarciauclm/tertiarySystainabilitySE/README.md

 ## Codebook

-The file `codeBookTOSEM2023-0384R1.xlsx` contains theme descriptions used in the synthesis of findings (Section 4.5 of the manuscript).
-Included sheets:
+The file [`codeBookTOSEM2023-0384R1.xlsx`](./codeBookTOSEM2023-0384R1.xlsx) contains theme descriptions used in the synthesis of findings.

 | Sheet | Content |
 |-------|---------|